 Out of context use of language leads to one thing — confusion.
 Rather than conveying the information they wanted and getting to the task at hand, a manager who bumbles their communication is going to end up doing it again a week later.
 Even worse, maybe the painfully confused team isn’t going to say anything about their total lack of direction and the manager is going to be in real damage control mode weeks later.

-In high tech, we’re all in incredible fucking hurry.
-We’re working against an unreasonable deadline, we’re over committed on features, and, now that times are tight, no one is paying for pizza on weekends.
-As a manager, you’re job is that of a bullshit umbrella.
+In high tech, we’re all in an incredible hurry.
+We’re working against an unreasonable deadline, we’re overcommitted on features, and, now that times are tight, no one is paying for pizza on weekends.
+As a manager, your job is that of a bullshit umbrella.
 You need to decide what crap your team needs to deal with and what crap can be ignored.
 That means you need to rapidly acquire information from a variety of people… In that rush, managementese can help you talk with your fellow managers to figure out what the hell is going on, but you’re only half done.
-You still need to communicate to your team.
+You still need to communicate with your team.

 This can be tiresome because you, of all people, are absolutely sure what you’re saying.
 This is why you might be tempted to use the readily accessible management metaphor laced language which you’re familiar with.
 Don’t.
 Think back to when you were the junior grade programmer and that first layoff came around… and you were wondering, what’s a layoff?
 Am I being fired?
 If so, when?
 And why?

 95% of the people in a big company simply have no clue what corporate machinations are going down and how they might affect whether or not they’ll be working in the next six months.
 How you will be judged as a manager by your team is based on how you communicate with them.
 That’s not just taking the time to have that QUARTERLY ALL-HANDS, it’s understanding what they need to hear and being able to say it in a way they’ll understand.